Effect of a low density dust shell on the propagation of gravitational waves: Description of computer algebra scripts

 \section{Description of computer algebra scripts}

-All the computer algebra scripts are in Maple, are in plain text format, and are available as ancilliary files.
-The scripts \texttt{gamma.out, initialize.map, lin.map, ProcsRules.map} are not used directly, but are called by the other scripts described below. \texttt{gamma.out} contains formulas for the Bondi-Sachs metric, its inverse and the metric connection coefficients. \texttt{initialize.map} initializes various arrays etc., and sets the density profile of the matter as given in Eq.~(\ref{e-ex_rho}); other density profiles used are commented out. \texttt{lin.map} constructs the Einstein equations linearized about a given background. \texttt{ProcsRules.map} contains various procedures and rules that are used by other scripts.
+The computer algebra scripts used in this paper are written in Maple in plain text format, and are available as Supplementary Material.
+Note that the output files may be viewed using a plain text editor provided line-wrapping is switched off.

+The scripts \texttt{gamma.out, initialize.map, lin.map, ProcsRules.map} are not used directly, but are called by the other scripts described below. \texttt{gamma.out} contains formulas for the Bondi-Sachs metric, its inverse and the metric connection coefficients. \texttt{lin.map} constructs the Einstein equations linearized about a given background. \texttt{ProcsRules.map} contains various procedures and rules that are used by other scripts.

+The script \texttt{initialize.map} initializes various arrays etc., and sets the density profile of the matter as given in Eq.~(\ref{e-ex_rho}); other density profiles tested were

 The script \texttt{backgroundShell.map} constructs the background (spherically symmetric) solution for the given density profile; it also checks that the metric functions are sufficiently smooth at the interface $r=r_0$, and that the solution satisfies all $10$ Einstein equations.
 The output is in \texttt{backgroundShell.out}